CESNET/cesnet_service_path_plugin/README.md

 - **Segment relationships**: All segments covered by this contract
 - **Financial summary**: All charges and automatic calculations
 - **Date visualization**: Color-coded badges for contract and commitment end dates
-- **Cumulative notes**: History of all notes from previous versions

 Segments detail pages show:
 - All contracts associated with the segment